 Announcement period for places in the research school starting in autumn 2024: The announcement tentatively opens no later than December 2023, and the last day for applications will tentatively be in the beginning of March 2024.

 The research school aims at doctoral students at KI, who has not completed their half-time review.

 The research school is for clinically active doctoral students working for Region Stockholm.
 Applicants should be clinically affiliated through a permanent position, a research residency block or other position that lasts the duration of the research school period.

-The applicant must be admitted to doctoral education at KI or become admitted to doctoral education at latest three weeks before the course starts autumn 2023.
+The applicant must be admitted to doctoral education at KI or become admitted to doctoral education at latest three weeks before the course starts.
 After admission, complementary documentation of admission shall be sent to administrative officer Monica Ringheim.